 Lawyers also use free consultations to screen cases.
 As devastating as your accident was, it might not provide the basis for a legal case.
 An experienced lawyer can usually tell whether you have a case after a brief discussion about your accident and injuries.

 Similarly, you will use the free consultation to screen lawyers.
-As you talk to a lawyer, you can assess whether the lawyer is right for your case.
+As you talk to a personal injury lawyer, you can assess whether the lawyer is right for your case.
 You will evaluate the lawyer’s communication skills and legal knowledge.
 You can also ask about the lawyer’s experience.

 Based on this discussion, you can determine whether to hire the lawyer to handle your case.